Eigensets and invariant sets of switching dynamical systems

 since the operator~$\Pi_k$ does not increase the invariant norm.
 Thus, $f(\bz_k - \bx) \, \le \, f(\by -\by_k)$ for all~$k$, Consequently, $\bz_k \to \bx, \, k\to \infty$.
 In this case~$\bx$ is a limit point of trajectories going from the point~$\by$.
 It remains to show that~$\by$ belongs to some extremal stem.
 The supremum of norms~$f(\bu)$ over all points~$\bu\in M$ from which one can reach~$\by$ is equal to~$r_{\by}$.
 On the other hand, $r_{\by} = r_{\bx}$, otherwise there would exist a point~$\bu$, from which every point~$\bz_k$ is reachable and~$f(\bu) > r_{\bx}$.
 Thus, $r_{\by} = r_{\bx}$.
 Then by what it is shown above,~$\by$ lies on the extremal stem.

 { $\Box$}

-Which compact sets can be eigensets of a suitable system~(\ref{eq.lss})?
-Firstly, those sets have to contain zero, apart from the systems of one special class. \begin{defi} A linear switching system~$\cA$ is called {\em isotropic} if there is a basis in~$\re^d$ in which every matrix from~$\cA$ gets the form~$A \, = \, s I + X$, where~$X$ is an skew-symmetric matrix and the number~$s$ is the same for all~$A \in \cA$.
-Such bases are also called isotropic. \end{defi} This terminology originated with ``isotropic matrix'', a diagonalizable matrix with equal by modulus eigenvalues, often used in the literature: If the system is isotropic in the sense of Definition~\ref{d.30}, then the exponents of all its matrices are isotropic.
+We begin the analysis of the topology of eigensets with proving that they are arcwise connected, apart from one special case.
+The only exception is given by isotropic systems, which have proportional (in suitable basis) orthogonal Lie group.
+In this basis, the only invariant norm is Euclidean, and every extremal ivy (Theorem~\ref{th.30}) lies on a Euclidean sphere. \begin{defi} A linear switching system~$\cA$ is called {\em isotropic} if there is a basis in~$\re^d$ in which every matrix from~$\cA$ gets the form~$A \, = \, s I + X$, where~$X$ is an skew-symmetric matrix and the number~$s$ is the same for all~$A \in \cA$.
+Such bases are also called isotropic. \end{defi} Every isotropic system in the corresponding basis has the Lie algebra proportional to the orthogonal Lie algebra, and vice versa.
+This terminology originated with ``isotropic matrix'', a diagonalizable matrix with equal by modulus eigenvalues, often used in the literature.
+If the system is isotropic, then the exponents of all its matrices are isotropic.
 An arbitrary skew-symmetric matrix~$X$ have all its exponents~$e^{tX}$ being orthogonal matrices.
 Therefore, $e^{tA} = e^{t s}U(t)$, where~$U(t)$ is orthogonal.
-Hence, all trajectories of this system satisfy $\| \bx(t)\| \, = \, e^{\, st}\|\bx(0)\|$, and therefore,~$s=\sigma(\cA)$.
-In particular, for a normed system, every trajectory lies on a Euclidean sphere.
-This implies the following \begin{prop} The parameter~$s$ of an isotropic system is equal to the Lyapunov exponent.
-In a suitable basis, all trajectories of a normed system are located on Euclidean spheres centered at the origin.
-The intersection of an eigenset of such a system with an arbitrary Euclidean sphere centered at the origin is also an eigenset, unless it is empty. \end{prop} Applying Theorem~\ref{th.20} we obtain \begin{cor} For an isotropic system, all eigensets in the isotropic basis are closures of the unions~$\bigcup_{r \ge 0} r M^{(r)}$, where each~$M^{(r)}$ is either empty or an eigenset on the unit sphere with center at the origin. \end{cor} Thus, an isotropic system possesses an eigenset~$M$ on the surface of an ellipse.
+All trajectories of this system satisfy $\| \bx(t)\| \, = \, e^{\, st}\|\bx(0)\|$, and therefore,~$s=\sigma(\cA)$.
+In particular, for a normalized system, every trajectory lies on a Euclidean sphere.
+This implies the following \begin{prop} For an arbitrary isotropic system~$\cA$, we have~$s = \sigma(\cA)$.
+If~$\sigma(\cA) = 0$, then in a suitable basis, all trajectories of~$\cA$ are located on Euclidean spheres centered at the origin.
+An intersection of each eigenset/invariant set of~$\cA$ with an arbitrary Euclidean sphere centered at the origin is also an eigenset (respectively, invariant set), unless it is empty. \end{prop} Applying Theorem~\ref{th.20} we obtain \begin{cor} For an isotropic system, all invariant sets in the isotropic basis are closures of the unions~$\bigcup_{r \ge 0} r M^{(r)}$, where each~$M^{(r)}$ is either empty or an invariant set on the unit sphere with center at the origin.
+The same is true for eigenset, in this case each~$M^{(r)}$ is either empty or an eigenset.
+The same is true for invariant sets. \end{cor} Thus, an isotropic system possesses an eigenset~$M$ on the surface of a Euclidean sphere (in the isotropic basis).
 The sets~$\lambda M, \, \lambda \in \re$, can compose compact disconnected sets as well as sets with a fractional Hausdorff dimension.
-It turns out, however, that this is possible only for isotropic systems. \begin{theorem} Every eigenset of a non-isotropic system contains zero. \end{theorem} The proof is based on properties of multiplicative matrix semigroups with constant spectral radius.
+It turns out, however, that this is possible only for isotropic systems. \begin{theorem} Every invariant set of a non-isotropic system contains zero. \end{theorem} The proof is based on properties of multiplicative matrix semigroups with constant spectral radius.
 They have been intensively studied, see~\cite{CMMS23, OR97, P13} and references therein.
 We will rely on the following theorem proved in~\cite{PV17}: